ModelEarth/localsite/start/steps/README.md

 We typically use GitHub.com and GitHub Desktop to deploy changes.

 1. Update your forks by clicking "Sync" for each in GitHub.com.
-2. Use the Update command above to pull locally.
-If a conflict occurs, make a backup of your local folder, reclone and move your change files into the local clone.
+2. Pull with GitHub Desktip or use the "git pull" command above.
+If a conflict occurs, rename your local folder, pull a fresh copy and move your changed files into the local clone.
+This allows you to visually compare your updates in Github Desktop before commiting.
 3. Commit and push your local changes up to your fork.
-4. Then go to our fork in GitHub.com and click "Pull Request" to submit to the main parent repo.
+4. Then go to our fork in GitHub.com and click "Pull Request" to submit changes to the main parent repo.

 Alternative Sync using commands: